 What is interesting here is that the Democrats have spent much of the past decade telling themselves that they are well-placed to win future Electoral Colleges because they have a “coalition of the ascendant” — notably, that they may be set to benefit from having young Spanish-speaking, black and white liberal populations continue to grow quickly within swing states like Colorado, Florida, Virginia and possibly even Georgia.

 Trump’s Electoral College victory does not change this trend.
 What is more, Trump’s popular vote loss to Clinton may not prevent the Republicans from winning future popular votes by receiving high support from white voters.

 Indeed, this recent election might, counterintuitively, indicate that Republicans could be able to win the popular vote in the future because of white voters being willing to switch from Democrat to Republican or because of Democrat voters staying home on election day.
 If, as hopefully will not happen, electoral politics continue to become more divided along racial lines, than it is not inconceivable that white Americans would remain a predominant voting block even if they no longer make up more than half the total electorate.

 (In this recent election, by the way, white voters still accounted for an estimated 69 percent of total eligigble voters.)

 Of course, it is probable that, for elections in the foreseeable future, Republicans will continue to fare better in the Electoral College than in the popular vote, given that most Democratic voters tend to live within Northeastern or Pacific coastal cities, outside of typical swing states.

 Still, any Democrat who hopes to somehow get rid of the Electoral College in order to benefit their own party should maybe be a bit careful in making this Christmas wish.

-This article originally appeared at Future Economics, December 19, 2016.
+This story originally appeared at Future Economics, December 19, 2016.